 The current UK cohort for TMP HE will be in Sydney from 15 - 19 July, when there is an opportunity for vice-chancellors and other senior representatives from institutions to find out more about the programme.

-Applications for Top Management Programme for Higher Education Australia and New Zealand will open shortly.
+Applications for Top Management Programme for Higher Education Australia and New Zealand have been extended to 27 November 2019.